solo-io/workshops/istio-day2/1-deploy-istio/02-install-istio.md

 We will use the `istioctl` approach to install Istio following some best practices to set you up for future success.
 In the second part of this lab (series 2) we'll explore how to use Helm.

+{% hint style="success" %}
-> :memo: Helm 3 is another common approach to installing and upgrading Istio.
+Helm 3 is another common approach to installing and upgrading Istio.
 We'll see labs on Helm 3 in the second part of this workshop series.
+{% endhint %}

 ## Installing Istio